 - Heat the almond milk, peanut butter, rice malt syrup/maple syrup and sea salt in a saucepan until almost boiling.
 Remove from the heat and stir in the gelatin until it has dissolved.

 - Pour into a medium sized container (I used the heart bowl).
+Optionally, sprinkle with mulberries and cacao nibs.
 Refrigerate for 1 hour, then cut into squares.